Linguistics is the study of language and how it’s used in society.

-These skills include the recognition and pronunciation of non-English speech sounds, alphabet formation, and the description of grammars and systems of meaning and beliefs.
-Courses are based on proven techniques drawn from decades of research in hundreds of languages of the world.
+Our courses teach you the skills you need to learn and describe languages, even languages that do not have a written alphabet.
+These skills include the recognition and pronunciation of non-English speech sounds, alphabet formation, description of grammars, and systems of meaning and beliefs.
+Our courses are based on proven techniques drawn from decades of research in hundreds of languages.

-Students of Linguistics pursue vocations in the areas of translation, cross-cultural communication, international development (especially literacy programs), speech language pathology, and teaching English to speakers of other languages.
+As a student of Linguistics, you will have opportunities in the areas of translation, cross-cultural communication, international development (especially literacy programs), speech-language pathology, and teaching English as a second language.

 OUR LINGUISTICS PROGRAM OFFERS:

 - A major in Applied Linguistics leading to a BA degree

 - A concentration or minor in Applied Linguistics

 - A minor in Applied Linguistics with TESOL